A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Introduction

 In the domain of error estimation in Physics-Informed Neural Networks (PINN), the prevailing method relies on statistical principles, specifically the concept of expectation.
 These techniques enable us to decompose the error in the training process of PINNs into three constituent parts: approximation error, generalization error, and optimization error \cite{Pinkus1999Approximation, Kutyniok2022Mathematics, mishra2022estimates, mishra2023estimates, de2022error, qian2023physics}.

 The approximation error quantifies the discrepancy between the approximate and exact solutions, and it reflects the network's capacity to accurately approximate the solution.
 Since the approximation error is directly related to the network architecture, a significant amount of research in PINN has been dedicated to understanding and characterizing this error.
 Initial analytical guarantees were provided by Shin et al. \cite{Shin2020convergence}, demonstrating that two-layer neural networks with tanh activations can universally approximate solutions in designated Sobolev spaces for a model problem.
 Comparable estimates have also been derived for advection equations, elucidating the approximation accuracy \cite{shin2020error}.
 More recently, stability estimates for the governing partial differential equations have been employed to formulate bounds on the total error, specifically the generalization error \cite{mishra2022estimates, mishra2023estimates}.
-Additionally, precise quadrature rules have been leveraged to estimate the generalization error based on the training error, utilizing the accuracy of numerical integration \cite{mishra2023estimates}.
+Additionally, { Monte-Carlo (LHS) sampling has been leveraged to estimate the generalization error based on the training error, with the analysis aligned to stochastic sampling and its $O(N^{-1/2})$ convergence} \cite{mishra2023estimates}.